Siddhant-K-code/Siddhant-K-code/README.md

 - I am currently Working at [**Gitpod**](https://www.gitpod.io/) as Software Engineer.
 - I previously worked with [**GitHub**](https://github.com/) as an Engineering Intern.
 - I am a maintainer of [**github1s**](https://github.com/conwnet/github1s) & [**Greenstand**](https://github.com/Greenstand).
-- I am an open-source lover, so I regularly contribute to open-source software based on features I can create or bugs I can resolve for them to be the better version of it.
+- I am an open-source lover, so I regularly contribute to open-source software based on features I can create or bugs I can resolve for them to be the better version.

 <!-- my-badges start -->
 <h4><a href="https://github.com/my-badges/my-badges">My Badges</a></h4>